 Next we consider an important special case of low-rank Markov processes that is amenable to state aggregation.
-State aggregation is a basic approach for describing complicated systems \citep{bertsekas1995dynamic, bertsekas1995neuro} and is particularly useful for approximating value functions in optimization, control theory, and reinforcement learning \citep{george2008value}.
-The idea is to partition the state space into a small number of disjoint blocks and treat each block as a single new state.
-We define the aggregatability of Markov chain as follows.
-It is not difficult to show that aggregatability corresponds to a particular non-negative decomposition. \begin{Definition}[Aggregatability of Markov Chains] A Markov chain is $r$-state aggregatable if there exists a partition $\Omega_1, \ldots, \Omega_r$ of $\Omega$ such that
+State aggregation is a basic approach for describing complicated systems \cite{bertsekas1995dynamic, bertsekas1995neuro} and is particularly useful for approximating value functions in optimization, control theory, and reinforcement learning \cite{george2008value}.
+The idea is to partition the state space into disjoint blocks and treat each block as a single new state.